Viscoelasticity

+The viscoelasticity properties are measured with various techniques, such as tensile testing, dynamic mechanical analysis, shear rheometry and extensional rheometry.

 Background

-In the nineteenth century, physicists such as Maxwell, Boltzmann, and Kelvin researched and experimented with creep and recovery of glasses, metals, and rubbers.
+In the nineteenth century, physicists such as James Clerk Maxwell, Ludwig Boltzmann, and Lord Kelvin researched and experimented with creep and recovery of glasses, metals, and rubbers.
 Viscoelasticity was further examined in the late twentieth century when synthetic polymers were engineered and used in a variety of applications.

 Viscoelasticity calculations depend heavily on the viscosity variable, η.
 The inverse of η is also known as fluidity, φ.
 The value of either can be derived as a function of temperature or as a given value (i.e. for a dashpot).